ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 {@snippet framework/build-element-reconversion-source}

 <info-box warning>
-	The element reconversion is currently in beta version.
+	Element reconversion is currently in beta version.
 The API will be extended to support more cases and will be changing with time.
 </info-box>

-This guide introduces the concept of _the reconversion of model elements_ during the downcast (model to view) {@link framework/guides/architecture/editing-engine#conversion conversion}.
+This guide introduces the concept of the _reconversion of model elements_ during the downcast (model-to-view) {@link framework/guides/architecture/editing-engine#conversion conversion}.

-The reconversion allows simplifying downcast converters for model elements by merging multiple separate converters into a single converter that reacts to more types of model changes.
+Reconversion allows simplifying downcast converters for model elements by merging multiple separate converters into a single converter that reacts to more types of model changes.

 ## Prerequisites

-To better understand the concepts used in this guide we advise that you familiarize yourself with these other conversion guides, too:
+To better understand the concepts used in this guide, it is recommended to familiarize yourself with other conversion guides, too:

-* {@link framework/guides/tutorials/implementing-a-block-widget implementing a block widget}
+* {@link framework/guides/tutorials/implementing-a-block-widget Implementing a block widget}
-* {@link framework/guides/deep-dive/custom-element-conversion custom element conversion}
+* {@link framework/guides/deep-dive/custom-element-conversion Custom element conversion}

 ## Atomic converters vs element reconversion

-In order to convert a model element to its view representation you often write the following converters:
+In order to convert a model element to its view representation, you often write the following converters:

 * An `elementToElement()` converter.
 This converter reacts to the insertion of a model element specified in the `model` field.
 * If the model element has attributes and these attributes may change with time, you need to add the `attributeToAttribute()` converters for each attribute.
 These converters react to changes in the model element attributes and update the view accordingly.

 This granular approach to conversion is used by many editor features as it ensures extensibility of the base features and provides a separation of concerns.
-E.g. the base image feature provides conversion for a simple `<image src="...">` model element, while the image resize feature adds support for the `width` and `height` attributes, the image caption feature for the `<figcaption>` HTML element, and so on.
+For example, the {@link features/image#base-image-support base image feature} provides conversion for a simple `<image src="...">` model element, while the {@link features/image#resizing-images image resize feature} adds support for the `width` and `height` attributes, the {@link features/image#image-captions image caption feature} for the `<figcaption>` HTML element, and so on.

-Apart from the extensibility aspect, the above approach ensures that a change of a model attribute or structure, requires minimal changes in the view.
+Apart from the extensibility aspect, the above approach ensures that a change of a model attribute or structure requires minimal changes in the view.

 However, in some cases where granularity is not necessary this approach may be an overkill.
 Consider a case in which you need to create a multi-layer view structure for one model element, or a case in which the view structure depends on a value of a model attribute.
 In such cases, writing a separate converter for a model element and separate converters for each attribute becomes cumbersome.

-Thankfully, element reconversion allows merging these converters into into a single converter that reacts to multiple types of model changes (element insertion, its attribute changes and changes in its direct children).
-This approach can be considered more "functional" as the `view` callback executed on any of these changes should produce the entire view structure (down to a certain level) without taking into account what state changes just happened.
+Thankfully, element reconversion allows merging these converters into a single converter that reacts to multiple types of model changes (element insertion, its attribute changes and changes in its direct children).
+This approach can be considered more "functional" as the `view` callback executed on any of these changes should produce the entire view structure (down to a certain level) without taking into account what state changes have just happened.

-An additional perk of using element reconversion is that the parts of the model tree that has not been changed, like paragraphs and text inside your feature element, will not be reconverted.
+An additional perk of using element reconversion is that the parts of the model tree that have not been changed, like paragraphs and text inside your feature element, will not be reconverted.
 In other words, their view elements are kept in memory and re-used inside the changed parent.

-To sum up, an element reconversion comes handy for cases where you need to convert a relatively simple model to a complex view structure.
-And writing a single functional converter is easier to grasp in your project.
+To sum up, element reconversion comes in handy for cases where you need to convert a relatively simple model to a complex view structure.
+And also, writing a single functional converter is easier to grasp in your project.

 ## Enabling element reconversion

-Element reconversion is enabled by setting a reconversion trigger configuration (`triggerBy`) for the {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToElement `elementToElement()`} downcast helper.
+Element reconversion is enabled by setting the reconversion trigger configuration (`triggerBy`) for the {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToElement `elementToElement()`} downcast helper.

 The model element can be reconverted when:

-* one or many attributes changes (using `triggerBy.attributes`) or
+* one or many attributes change (using `triggerBy.attributes`) or
 * a child is inserted or removed (using `triggerBy.children`)

 <info-box>
-Note that, when using `children` configuration option the current implementation assumes that downcast converter will either:
+	Note that when using the `children` configuration option, the current implementation assumes that the downcast converter will either:
 	* handle an element and its children conversion at once,
-* will have a "flat" structure.
+	* have a "flat" structure.
 </info-box>

-A simple example of an element reconversion configuration demonstrated below:
+A simple example of an element reconversion configuration is demonstrated below:

 ```js
 editor.conversion.for( 'downcast' ).elementToElement( {